anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

         DB: storage::DB + for<'iter> storage::DBIter<'iter>,
         H: StorageHasher
     {
-        for key in &keys_changed {
+        for key in keys_changed {
-            if !is_ibc_key(key) {
+            if !key.is_ibc_key() {
                 continue;
             }

+            match get_ibc_prefix(key) {
                 // client
-            if key.segments.contains(&StringSeg("clientState".to_owned())) {
+                "clients" => {
+                    let client_id = get_client_id(key);
                     // Check the client state change
                     //   - created or updated
                     let state_change = check_client_state(client_id);
                     if state_change.is_created() {
                         // "CreateClient"
                         // Assert that the corresponding consensus state exists } else {
                         match get_header(tx_data) {
                             Some(header) => {
                                 // "UpdateClient"
                                 // Verify the header with the stored client state’s validity predicate and consensus state
                                 //   - Refer to `ibc-rs::ics02_client::client_def::check_header_and_update_state()`
                             }
                             None => {
                                 // "UpgradeClient"
                                 // Verify the proofs to check the client state and consensus state
                                 //   - Refer to `ibc-rs::ics02_client::client_def::verify_upgrade_and_update_state()`
                             }
                         }
                     }
                 }

-            // connection
+                // connection handshake
-            if key.segments.contains(&StringSeg("connections".to_owned())) {
+                "connections" => {
+                    let connection_id = get_connection_id(key);
                     // Check the connection state change
                     //   - none => INIT, none => TRYOPEN, INIT => OPEN, or TRYOPEN => OPEN
                     let state_change = check_connection_state(connection_id);
-                if state_change.is_initiated() {
+                    if state_change.is_created() {
                         // "ConnectionOpenInit"
                         // Assert that the corresponding client exists } else {
                         // Assert that the version is compatible

                         // Verify the proofs to check the counterpart ledger's state is expected
                         //   - The state can be inferred from the own connection state change
                         //   - Use `ibc-rs::ics03_connection::handler::verify::verify_proofs()`
                     }
                 }

                 // channel handshake or closing
-            if key.segments.contains(&StringSeg("channelEnds".to_owned())) {
+                "channelEnds" => {
                     // Assert that the port is owend

+                    // Assert that the corresponding connection exists

+                    // Assert that the version is compatible

                     // Check the channel state change
                     //   - none => INIT, none => TRYOPEN, INIT => OPEN, TRYOPEN => OPEN, or OPEN => CLOSED
                     let state_change = check_channel_state(channel_id);
                     if state_change.is_created() {
-                    // none => INIT
-                    // Nothing to do
+                        // "ChanOpenInit"
                         continue;
                     } else if state_change.is_closed() {
                         // OPEN => CLOSED
-                    // Assert that the version is compatible

                         match get_proofs(tx_data) {
                             Some(proofs) => {
                                 // "ChanCloseConfirm"
-                            // Verify the proofs to check the counterpart ledger's state is expected
-                            //   - To check that the channel has been closed
+                                // Verify the proofs to check the counterpart ledger's channel has been closed
                                 //   - Use `ibc-rs::ics04_connection::handler::verify::verify_channel_proofs()`
                             }
                             None => {
                                 // "ChanCloseInit"
-                            // Assert that the channel state is changed from `OPEN` to `CLOSED` }
+                                continue;
                             }
+                        }
                     } else {
                         // Verify the proof to check the counterpart ledger's state is expected
                         //   - The state can be inferred from the own channel state change
                         //   - Use `ibc-rs::ics04_connection::handler::verify::verify_channel_proofs()`
                     }
                 }

-            // send a packet
+                // packet
-            if key.segments.contains(&StringSeg("nextSequenceSend".to_owned())) {
-                match get_packet(tx_data) {
-                    Some(packet) => {
+                "packets" => {
+                    let packet = get_packet(key);

                     // Assert that the packet metadata matches the channel and connection information
                     //   - the port is owend
-                        //   - the channel exists and is open
+                    //   - the channel exists
                     //   - the counterparty information is valid
+                    //   - the connection exists

+                    match get_packet_type(key) {
+                        "send" => {
-                        //   - the connection exists and is open
+                            // Assert that the connection and channel are open

                             // Assert that the packet sequence is the next sequence that the channel expects

                             // Assert that the timeout height and timestamp have not passed on the destination ledger

-                        // Assert that the commitment has stored }
+                            // Assert that the commitment has been stored }
-                    // the packet should exist
-                    None => return Err(...),
-                }
-            }

-            // receive a packet
-            if key.segments.contains(&StringSeg("nextSequenceRecv".to_owned())) {
-                match get_packet(tx_data) {
-                    Some(packet) => {
+                        "recv" => {
-                        // Assert that the packet metadata matches the channel and connection information
-                        //   - the port is owend
-                        //   - the channel exists and is open
-                        //   - the counterparty information is valid
-                        //   - the connection exists and is open
+                            // Assert that the connection and channel are open

                             // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)

                             // Assert that the timeout height and timestamp have not passed on the destination ledger

                             // Assert that the receipt and acknowledgement have been stored

                             // Verify the proofs that the counterpart ledger has stored the commitment
                             //   - Use `ibc-rs::ics04_connection::handler::verify::verify_packet_recv_proofs()`
                         }
-                    // the packet should exist
-                    None => return Err(...),
-                }
-            }

-            // receive an ack
-            if key.segments.contains(&StringSeg("nextSequenceAck".to_owned())) {
-                match get_packet(tx_data) {
-                    Some(packet) => {
+                        "ack" => {
-                        // Assert that the packet metadata matches the channel and connection information
-                        //   - the port is owend
-                        //   - the channel exists and is open
-                        //   - the counterparty information is valid
-                        //   - the connection exists and is open
+                            // Assert that the connection and channel are open

                             // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)

                             // Assert that the commitment has been deleted

                             // Verify that the packet was actually sent on this channel
                             //   - Get the stored commitment and compare it with a commitment made from the packet

                             // Verify the proofs to check the acknowledgement has been written on the counterpart ledger
                             //   - Use `ibc-rs::ics04_connection::handler::verify::verify_packet_acknowledgement_proofs()`
                         }
-                    // the packet should exist
-                    None => return Err(...),
-                }
-            }

-            // timeout
-            if key.segments.contains(&StringSeg("commitments".to_owned()))
-                && !ctx.has_key_post(key) {
-                match get_packet(tx_data) {
-                    Some(packet) => {
+                        "timeout" => {
-                        // Assert that the packet metadata matches the channel and connection information
-                        //   - the port is owend
-                        //   - the channel exists
-                        //   - the counterparty information is valid
-                        //   - the connection exists

                             // Assert that the packet was actually sent on this channel
                             //   - Get the stored commitment and compare it with a commitment made from the packet

                             // Check the channel state change
                             let state_change = check_channel_state(channel_id);
                             if state_change.is_closed() {
                                 // "Timeout"
+                                // Assert that the connection and channel are open

                                 // Assert that the counterpart ledger has exceeded the timeout height or timestamp

                                 // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)
                             } else {
                                 // "TimeoutOnClose"
                                 // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)

                                 // Verify the proofs to check the counterpart ledger's state is expected
                                 //   - The channel state on the counterpart ledger should be CLOSED
                                 //   - Use `ibc-rs::ics04_connection::handler::verify::verify_channel_proofs()`
                             }

                             // Verify the proofs to check the packet has not been confirmed on the counterpart ledger
                             //   - For ordering channels, use `ibc-rs::ics04_connection::handler::verify::verify_next_sequence_recv()`
                             //   - For not-ordering channels, use `ibc-rs::ics04_connection::handler::verify::verify_packet_receipt_absence()`
                         }
+                        _ => {
-                    // the packet should exist
+                            // unknown packet
-                    None => return Err(...),
+                            return Ok(false);
                         }
                     }
                 }

+                _ => {
+                    // unknown prefix
+                    return Ok(false);
+                }
+            }
+        }
+        Ok(true)
     }
 }
 ```